ZerdBG3/RAW/Features.md

 ## Two-Weapon Fighting
 * Removes the automatic offhand bonus attack option when Dual Wielding (This removes Dual Wielding AoO as well)
 * The Offhand Attack is only available after attacking with the main hand weapon while Dual Wielding (or when outside of Combat)
-* Vanilla offhand attacks don't add your ability modifier to the attack roll, so I've implemented a partial fix:
-  - The attack roll uses the main hand weapon, assuming most of the times, both weapons will have similar properties (finesse being the most important)
-  - The downside is that if the main hand weapon is magic, the bonus on attack roll will pass to the offhand attack as well